Narcissists as Leaders: Good or Bad for Your Organization?

 Whether in business, politics and work groups, narcissists do not appear to be desirable leaders in the long run.
 However, the research shows that over and over again people choose narcissists for the wrong reasons: charm, charisma, persuasiveness, drive and an overpowering belief in themselves and what they are saying.
 Now that we live in an age when we need stability, cooperation, rational analysis and hard work to solve problems, it is especially important that we learn how to over-ride our natural emotional tendencies and avoid selecting narcissists as leaders.
 Ironically, this suggests that campaigns for leadership positions, in which candidates dramatically tell you how wonderful they are (and how awful the other candidates are), may be the worst way to select a leader in modern times.
 Therefore, if you are in a position to choose a leader, try to give yourself time and quiet to consider real information about who has the most true leadership qualities.

-Bill Eddy is the President of the High Conflict Institute, based in San Diego, CA. He is the author of several books, including It’s All Your Fault: 12 Tips for Managing People Who Blame Others for Everything, It's All Your Fault At Work: Managing Narcissists and Other High Conflict People, and Trump Bubbles: The Dramatic Rise & Fall of High Conflict Politicians.
-High Conflict Institute provides speakers and trainers in managing high conflict people and situations. www.highconflictinstitute.com
+Bill Eddy is the President of the High Conflict Institute, based in San Diego, CA. He is the author of several books, including It’s All Your Fault: 12 Tips for Managing People Who Blame Others for Everything.
+He is the developer of the New Ways for Work method - for managing high conflict people at work.
+High Conflict Institute provides speakers and trainers in managing high conflict personalities. www.highconflictinstitute.com